ipfs/ipfs-blog/src/_blog/2023-01-26-announcing-durin.md

 The transport-agnostic nature of IPFS content addresses means there are many ways to find and retrieve content on the IPFS public network.
 On a mobile device, the best balance of decentralization and device performance is to align with the network model of the device OS - transient connectivity.

-We do this in Durin by connecting to multiple HTTP gateways to the IPFS network.
+We do this in Durin by connecting to the IPFS network via multiple HTTP gateways.
 On app launch, Durin pings a list of public gateways, and determines which route is the most reliable and fastest way to access the network.
 This approach is functional but not optimal.
 We're working on specifications for multi-gateway connectivity patterns which balance a number of factors - such as verifiability guarantees, reader privacy, and not overloading gateways.

 <img src="../assets/announcing-durin-ipfs/gateway-durin.png" alt="gateway list" width="350">